All you need to know

 Actually no. Not at all.

-3. If more and more heat is “trapped” in the atmosphere there should have been a decrease in the infrared radiation from the atmosphere to space over time.
+3. …if more and more heat is “trapped” in the atmosphere there should have been a decrease in the infrared radiation from the atmosphere to space over time.
 Has it?
-No, infrared radiation from Earth to space has increased:
+No, infrared radiation from Earth to space has increased, according to ERBE (Earth Radiation Budget Experiment, by atmospheric physicist Richard Lindzen and Yong-San Choi, Massachusetts Institute of Tehcnology, MIT):

-None of the predicted effects of an amplified greenhouse effect has been confirmed.
-No accelerated specific humidity, no “hot-spot” and no decrease in infrared radiation to space.
-On the contrary, as the Earth has warmed, the infrared radiation to space has increased, which suggests either that negative feedbacks totally dominate, even negate, the positive ones.
+11 climate models predict a decrease in outgoing longwave radiation from Earth to space, but, on the contrary, as the Earth has warmed, the infrared radiation to space seems to have increased, which suggests either that negative feedbacks totally dominate, even negate, the positive ones.
 But that seems odd – warming that through negative feedback cause cooling?

 It is impossible to explain most of the warming since 1950 with natural causes, and thus we must conclude that it is mainly Man-made.